 ‘Governing the affairs of the class’ is interpreted to mean:

 - Organising the requisite General Meetings

 - Ensuring that the Association complies with any legal requirements to which it is subject (Auditing, Data Protection etc)

 - Setting in place financial strategies that plan for the present and the future, and ensuring that the strategies are followed.
 Association income is primarily from subscriptions, but is enhanced significantly by revenue from sales of merchandise, advertising in class publications, and sponsorship for the National Championships.
 The Association plans to break even each year, but by good financial management and cost control over the years there is a healthy balance.

-Minutes of the AGM and reports are published on the website (in the library) for members to read.
+Minutes of the AGM and reports are published on the website (in the members area) for members to read.

 To use the member’s only features of this website, you need to register for an account, an email will be sent to you with your login details.
 Once the association has received your membership payment, your account will be upgraded to a full paid member and access to the members library etc will be available, you will receive an email from us to confirm your account status!